 Another bite at the apple : A guide to section 2255 motions for federal prisoners

 By Bergmann, Janice.
 American Bar Association, Criminal Justice Section.
-1st ed. c2009.
+First edition. c2009.

 This book focuses, "on the special procedures and concerns that arise when a prisoner moves to advocate, set aside, or correct a federal conviction or sentence under Section 2255, ... which is especially important now as Section 2255 proceedings have become significantly more complex with the enactment of the Antiterrorism and Effective Death Penalty Act, and federal courts continue to struggle with the interpretation of the AEDPA's provisions." - from the publisher